 We do not have much information at this time about the headwear worn by Italian boys.
 Many of our images show boys without any kind of headgear.
 We wonder if caps and hats were less common in Italy than some other countries.
 We have seen images of peasant boys in southern Italy wearing small red caps.
 We note some white-brimmed hats and other sailor styles.
 We also note some Italian boys wearing berets.
 We are not sure how common this was.
 It seems to have been more of a stylish garment worn when the boys were dressed up more than a casual style commonly worn.
 We have also noted a few boys wearing English style peaked caps.
 This style was also adopted by a few private schools.

-Rompers were a popular style for Italian boys beginning after the turn of the 20th century.
+Rompers were a popular style for younger Italian boys beginning after the turn of the 20th century.
 They initially were a style of play clothes suitable for the nursery or around the house.
 Rpmpers were a one piece suit with short legs that blouced up and had elastic leg closings.
 The original styles were worn like knickers at knee length, but gradually became shorter.
 We believe that Italy was one of the European countries were the most popular, but we have little information at this time, as we have only limited information on Italian clothes in general at this time.
-Italian boys wore rompers though the 1940s.
+Italian boys wore rompers though the 1950s.
 There were both play clothes and dressy outfits.
+We even see some Italian schools with romper uniforms, at least during the summer.
+We also see boys at summer camps wearing rompers.
+Unlike France, rompers in Italy were worn by boyh boys and girls.
+They seem even more popular for girls and might be worn by older girls than boys.
+We see girls wearing rompers are the Fascist Balila summer camps in the 1930s.
+We do not at this time have full information on Italian girls' rompers.
+They appear to be schools at residential settings.
 The dressy styles persisted longer than the play clothes.
 Generally by the 1950s only younger Italian boys still wore rompers.
 They continued to be worn until the 1960s when they began to be less common and restricted to mostly infant wear.